-If you have been victimized by violent crime, you may entitled to compensation from a state crime victim program called the California Victim Compensation Program ("CalVCP").
+If you have been victimized by violent crime, you may be entitled to compensation from a state crime victim program called the California Victim Compensation Program ("CalVCP").

 Crime victims (and relatives of crime victims) who have suffered physical injury or threat of physical injury can apply to the victim compensation program for compensation for crime-related losses, including: